1 Weekly overview

 Learning objectives

-• To consider ethical guidelines when conducting research.
+• To apply ethical principles when conducting research.

-• To apply your knowledge about psychological measurement when evaluating a shyness scale.
+• To use your knowledge of psychological measurement to assess a scale.

 To do outside the lab